 - We have wonderful support from our sponsors and funders who are enthusiastic about this next stage of growth for youth orchestral music and are committed to supporting OCT as the hub for this activity.

 - Rehearsals are at the Hinemoa Rehearsal Rooms on Friday nights.
 Its a wonderful spot for our rehearsals as there is lots of space, and parking, as well as social area (and of course all the chairs and instruments are stored right there and easy to access).

 - The full schedule of activity is also now in place, and you can find this here on the website and Facebook page – it includes three weekends of whole of orchestra activity, weekly rehearsals, and three concerts.
 There’s fundraising and social activity’s, sectional workshops, and we also plan for the youth orchestra members to attend Opus concerts (three in Hamilton next year) and, if they want to, take part in in other OCT activity – Sunset Symphony, Sensing Music, Children’s Education concerts.

 - We’re committed to work in more closely with the University and activity at the Gallagher Academy of Performing Arts as well as other musical groups in the region.

-- We are thrilled to be partnering with the WEL Energy Trust and New Zealand Symphony Orchestra, to provide free passes to their Hamilton concerts for YOW members.
+- We are thrilled to be partnering with the WEL Energy Trust and New Zealand Symphony Orchestra, to provide free entry to their Hamilton concerts for YOW members.